SEN Information Report - November 2025

 Places for the schools Specialist Resource Provision need to go through the Local Authority SEN Panel.

 We promote and celebrate the individual characteristics that make all of our children special.
-This includes information days, ensuring children with disabilities access all residential tips and school-based activities alongside of their peers.
+This includes information days, ensuring children with disabilities access trips and school-based activities alongside their peers, and that reasonable adjustments are made.

 The school has the following in place to support access into and out of the building: